stefanrieken/pasta/README.md

         { args "x"; ls } 42; ls

+## Loops
+See loop.nt for a demonstration of the 'loop' function.
+The function is simple, versatile and prevents obligatory tail call optimization.

 ## Simplifications
 Respective to (modern) LISP, Selfless introduces many simplifications, aiming at small-footprint execution: